 - Support Network.
 Having organisational support is crucial in getting through this period and by having a good support system this can help alleviate the pressure.
 It also can help to reduce the stigma surrounding the menopause, which can help to make those around you much more aware.

-But above all, TALK ABOUT IT!
-It will help your staff more than anything else.
+But above all, talking about it will help your staff more than anything else.

 The HR Dept is always at the other end of the phone.
 Don’t hesitate to call if you need any advice on the issues covered, or help getting policies and procedures in place.